NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 ### Package test scripts

-In addition to verifying the built package and installing it to test that the package works, you may also supply an application specific test script.
+In addition to verifying the built package (during the `pkg` job) and installing it (during the `pkg-test` job) to test that it works, you may also supply an application specific test script to run during the `pkg-test` job post-install and post-upgrade.

 The script should be provided as the relative path to an executable file that is part of your application git repository, i.e. available when the repository branch being tested is checked out.